 You should contact a trust petition attorney when:

-If you have any questions surrounding trust petitions or how to navigate the process, schedule a consultation with our team to learn more.
+If you have any questions surrounding trust petitions in California or Texas or how to navigate the process, schedule a consultation with our team to learn more.
 Whether you are a trustee or a beneficiary seeking court intervention, we can provide you with important guidance and support.

 Anyone involved in a trust-related matter can file a trust petition to ensure proper trust administration.
-At RMO Lawyers, we support the following clients in the trust petition process.
+At RMO Lawyers, we support the following clients in California and Texas in the trust petition process.

 Beneficiaries might want to file a trust petition to take action in the trust’s best interest or challenge how the trust assets are being managed.
 They could also raise objections to petitions that others have put forward.
 Additionally, beneficiaries may pursue the removal of a trustee by way of a petition.
 RMO works with beneficiaries to draft and file petitions that fulfill legal requirements, as well as provide representation in any potential disputes.